wingemo/Object-oriented-/README.md

 ## Running the program

-To run the program, first start the Main by running the following command:
+To run the program, start the Main by running the following command:

 -- Java Main --